lixinW/ship-hats-docs/subscription-copy.md

 |Component|What's Included|Remarks|
 |---|---|---|
-Jira/Confluence|1 x Jira/Confluence License|Agencies to determine # of users that require this license
+Jira/Confluence|1 x Jira/Confluence License|Based on the number of users
-GitLab Ultimate|1 x GitLab Ultimate User License|Agencies to determine # of users that require this license Sonatype Nexus IQ & Nexus Repo|1 x Nexus IQ <br><br>1 x Nexus Repo User License|Agencies to determine # of users that require this license pCloudy Testing Farm|1 x pCloudy (shared mobile tests)|(20% of users are using the shared mobile tests today)|
+GitLab Ultimate|1 x GitLab Ultimate User License|Based on the number of users Sonatype Nexus IQ & Nexus Repo|1 x Nexus IQ <br><br>1 x Nexus Repo User License|Based on the number of users pCloudy Testing Farm|1 x pCloudy (shared mobile tests)|(20% of users are using the shared mobile tests today)|
 ||1 x pCloudy ios Device (dedicated)<br><br>1 x pCloudy Android Device (dedicated)|1 device can be used concurrently across multiple GitLab Projects, and tests can be run in parallel
 |SonarQube|1 x SonarQube Community Edition App|1 app can be used for 1 sub